Rethinking Equity: The German Mindset Shift That's Overdue

 - Author: Analysis by TMFNK

-- Reading Time: Approximately 8 minutes
+- Reading Time: About 8 minutes

 - Source: Inspired by Armin Ronacher’s “Equity for Europeans” (April 2026)